 Investors have different levels of risk tolerance.
 Some don’t bat an eyelid even if their portfolio nosedives by 25-30% while others worry even if their portfolio is down just half a percent.

-Risk-taking ability depends on age, net worth, cash flows, financial goals, family situation, etc. For instance, A and B need Rs 1crore for retirement.
+Let’s say A and B need Rs 1 crore for retirement.
 At the time of retirement, A has a net worth of Rs 1 crore while B has a net worth of Rs 10 crores.
 Risk-taking ability for B is clearly higher than A. Even if B loses some money, he still has money for a comfortable retirement.
 No such luxury for A.

 Everything else being the same, your risk-taking ability for the long term goals is higher than the risk-taking ability for the long term goals.
 In the short term, volatility is risk.
 On the other hand, over the long term, volatility can even be your friend.